loadtest4j/loadtest4j/docs/concepts/sla.md

 An effective SLA should include one or more of the following measurements.
 Collaborate with your project stakeholders to choose the appropriate measurements for your service.

-### Knockout Rate
+### Success Rate

-The percentage of requests that are allowed to fail (also called the 'percent KO').
+The minimum percentage of requests that must work (also called the 'percent OK').

 ### Requests Per Second